Wahrenha/cs50p-Python-RPG/README.md

 # Terminal RPG in Python ⚔️🎲

 A text-based RPG built from scratch in **Python**.
-Developed as a final project for Harvard's **CS50P: Introduction to Programming with Python**, the game features character creation, item management, stats ane leveling systems, turn-based combat, an original story and a choice system that changes the player's experience depending on the chosen paths, along with new mechanics implemented in the game to make it more dinamic and fun.
+Developed as a final project for Harvard's **CS50P: Introduction to Programming with Python**, the game features character creation, item management, stats and leveling systems, turn-based combat, an original story, and a choice system that changes the player's experience depending on the chosen paths, along with new mechanics implemented in the game to make it more dynamic and fun.

-The project is designed between a file that keeps the classes in which the mechanics are based in, and the main game file.
+The project is divided between a file that keeps the classes on which the mechanics are based, and the main game file.

 ---